Why Choose Modular Casework over Millwork For Your Office?

 US: +1 (832) 476 8459

 Modular casework accessories

-There are all types of accessories and features which add frills to your modular casework fittings.
-Choose from drawer gliders, self-closing cabinets and drawers, transparent and frosted custom glass doors, adjustable shelving units, fixtures such as lighting, faucets, sinks and electrical outlets, anti-microbial copper surfaces, drying racks and peripherals.
+There are all types of accessories and features that add frills to your modular casework fittings.
+Choose from drawer gliders, self-closing cabinets, and drawers, transparent and frosted custom glass doors, adjustable shelving units, fixtures such as lighting, faucets, sinks and electrical outlets, anti-microbial copper surfaces, drying racks and peripherals.

 Still confused?
-Let an expert millwork drafting service company such as BluEntCAD take the call.
-We partner with fabricators, cabinet manufacturers and furniture manufacturers to create high-quality casework shop drawings for your office.
+Let a millwork drafting company such as BluEntCAD.
+We partner with fabricators, cabinet manufacturers, and furniture manufacturers to create high-quality casework shop drawings for your office.

 Maximum Value.
 Achieved.